johannschopplich/pdfjs-serverless/README.md

 > [!NOTE]
 > `pdfjs-serverless` is currently built from PDF.js v5.6.205.

-Heart and soul of this package is the [`rollup.config.ts`](./rollup.config.ts) file.
-It uses [Rollup](https://rollupjs.org/) to bundle PDF.js into a single file for serverless environments.
+Heart and soul of this package is the [`rolldown.config.ts`](./rolldown.config.ts) file.
+It uses [Rolldown](https://rolldown.rs/) to bundle PDF.js into a single file for serverless environments.
 The key techniques:

 - **String replacements** rewrite the environment detection: `isNodeJS` becomes `typeof window === "undefined"`, so serverless runtimes take the Node.js code paths – paradoxical, but it unlocks the right branches.
-The unused `@napi-rs/canvas` import is mocked away the same way.
+The `@napi-rs/canvas` import is bridged to `globalThis[Symbol.for("pdfjs-serverless.canvasModule")]` – assign an API-compatible canvas module to that symbol to enable rendering, otherwise accessing it throws a descriptive error.
 - **Worker inlining** embeds the PDF.js worker directly into the main bundle, since serverless runtimes can't load separate worker files.
 - **Mocks and polyfills** provide missing globals: `DOMMatrix`, `navigator` and `FinalizationRegistry` are stubbed in [`src/mocks.mjs`](./src/mocks.mjs); `Promise.withResolvers`, `Uint8Array.prototype.toHex` and friends are polyfilled in [`src/polyfills.mjs`](./src/polyfills.mjs).